 Law enforcement will need to ask your friend questions about the assault.
 Some questions may be very difficult to answer and may not make sense at the time they are asked, but there is a reason for them.
 It is not unusual for law enforcement to visit with the victim numerous times during the course of an investigation.
 Once law enforcement has investigated and has been able to identify the offender, they will send the information to the prosecutor.

 The prosecutor determines if there is enough evidence to move forward with prosecution.
 The system sometimes moves slowly.
-It sometimes seems that just as a victim begins to feel OK, she/he is thrown back into the middle of the trauma because of a court hearing or trial.
+There can be a long time lapse between when the assault occurred and when there is a court hearing or trial.
+It can seem that just as a victim begins healing, she/he is thrown back into the middle of the trauma because of a court hearing or trial.
 Sometimes victims find it very important to have information about the court case and proceedings.
 Most prosecutors have Victim Witness Coordinators who can help get this information.
 Victims have a legal right to certain information about the case.

-Sexual assault is a crisis, and we all handle crisis in different ways.
-Some victims go into shock after being sexually assaulted, or experience overwhelming fear, anger, shame or anxiety.
+Sexual assault is traumatic, and we all handle trauma in different ways.
+Some victims go into shock after being sexually assaulted, or experience overwhelming fear, anger, shame, or anxiety.
 The emotional reaction to sexual assault is complex and often confusing.
 Remember that these feelings and experiences are not unusual.
-The fear and confusion will lessen with time, but the trauma may disrupt your friend’s life for awhile.
+The fear and confusion will lessen with time, but the trauma of the sexual assault may impact the victim for years to come.